menandmice/micetro_docs/guides/implementation/central_ha.rst

   High Availability is also available for the database backend, see :ref:`psql-ha` and :ref:`mssql-ha` for more information.

 .. note::
-  For fine-tuning the settings for the Central High Availability cluster, see :ref:`ha-tweaks`.
+  For fine-tuning the settings for the Central High Availability cluster, see :ref:`ha-tweaks-central`.

 .. _central-ha-unix: